Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: H older continuity of the extremal functions

-\begin{proof} Write $V:= V_{K,\phi}$.
-Since $K$ is compact, Demailly's regularization theorem implies also that $V$ is lower semi-continuous.
-Therefore, (a) follows easily from the definition as $V=V^*$.

-Next, the proof of (b) is very similar to the one in Lemma~\ref{lem:property}, namely we consider the function $\rho_t V$ regularization of $\om$-psh function $V$ and keep the notations as in the proof of that lemma.
-The equation \eqref{eq:bound1} becomes, for $a\in K$,
+\begin{proof} Let us write $V:= V_{K,\phi}$.
+The necessary condition easily follows from the H\"older continuity of $V$ and the characterization Lemma~\ref{lem:weight-vs-unweight}-(c).
+The proof of the sufficient condition is very similar to the one in Lemma~\ref{lem:property}, namely, we consider the function regularization $\Psi_t V$ of $V$ and keep the notations as in the proof of that lemma.
+The equation \eqref{eq:bound1} now becomes, for $a\in K$,

 where in the last inequality we used the fact $V(z) \leq \phi(z) + C\de^\mu$ for ${\rm dist}(z,K) \leq \de$ and $\phi$ is $\mu$-H\"older continuous (we may decrease $\mu>0$ if necessary).
 Therefore, $V_\de(a) \leq \phi(a) + (\|V_\de\|_{L^\infty} + C) \de^\mu$.
 Now by the definition of $V$,